Rz32126/Cricket-player/README.md

-# React + Vite
+# Assignment-7

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is is a mimi project about Cricket.
+You can choose some of your want player according to your budget.

 Currently, two official plugins are available: